DarrenZal/VibeCodeSeed/README.md

 ## How to Use VibeCodeSeed

 1.  **Get the Seed:**
-    * Clone this repository: `git clone https://github.com/your-username/VibeCodeSeed.git YourNewProjectName`
+    * Clone this repository: `git clone https://github.com/your-username/VibeCodeSeed.git YourNewProjectName` (Replace `your-username` with your actual GitHub username)
     * Or, simply copy the `seed.md` file into the root directory of your new project.

 2.  **(Optional) Prepare Your Own Outline:**